anvilresearch/connect-docs/server/configuration.md

 ### Key pairs

-If you generated a deployment repository with `nv init`, a new RSA key pair will be generated for you in `config/keys`.
+If you generated a deployment repository with `nv init`, a new RSA key pair will be generated for you in `connect/config/keys`.
 This pair of files is required for signing and verifying tokens.
 We recommend using the generated files.
-We have set up key generation to lower the barrier to entry, as it is a tedious, precise process to do by hand.
+If the server does not find key pairs when starting, it will attempt to generate them for you using the OpenSSL package installed on your system.

-If you want or need to provide your own RSA key pair, you can obtain it using OpenSSL and import them to the proper location, `config/keys/private.pem` for the private key and `config/keys/public.pem` for the public key.
+If you want or need to provide your own RSA key pair, you can obtain it using OpenSSL and import them to the proper location, `connect/config/keys/private.pem` for the private key and `connect/config/keys/public.pem` for the public key.

 ```
 $ cd PROJECT_ROOT
-$ mkdir -p config/keys
+$ mkdir -p connect/config/keys
-$ openssl genrsa -out config/keys/private.pem 2048
+$ openssl genrsa -out connect/config/keys/private.pem 4096
-$ openssl rsa -pubout -in config/keys/private.pem -out config/keys/public.pem
+$ openssl rsa -pubout -in connect/config/keys/private.pem -out connect/config/keys/public.pem
 ```